Employee Ownership Trust

 1. A qualifying EOT is set up.

 2. The business owners sell more than 50% of the current share capital to the EOT for market value (using an independent valuation).
-The purchase price is left outstanding as a debt owed by the EOT to the selling shareholders (or the EOT can make an initial payment to the shareholders using third party debt finance, leaving only part of the sale price outstanding).
+Part of the purchase price might be left outstanding as a debt owed by the EOT to the selling shareholders (or the EOT can make an initial payment to the shareholders using third party debt finance).

-3. The company uses future profits to make contributions to the EOT and the EOT uses these payments to repay the outstanding purchase price owed to the selling shareholders.
+3. The company uses future profits to make contributions to the EOT and the EOT uses these payments to repay the outstanding purchase price owed to the selling shareholders (plus associated costs such as interest and stamp duty).
+There’s a specific tax relief for these contributions to ensure they are not taxed in the EOT.

 Qualifying conditions

-Determining the price which the EOT must pay for the shares is of critical importance – setting this too high risks the trustees being found to be in breach of their duty of care towards the employees as beneficiaries of the trust.
+Determining the price which the EOT must pay for the shares is important– setting this too high risks the trustees being found to be in breach of their duty of care towards the employees as beneficiaries of the trust and might result in failure to meet the key conditions for the CGT exemption to apply (see below).

 These are the key conditions which must be met for the selling shareholders to benefit from the CGT exemption:

-4. The number of continuing shareholders (and any other 5% participators) who are directors, employees or persons connected with them must not exceed 40% of the total number of employees of the company or group.
+6. The number of continuing shareholders (and any other 5% participators) who are directors, employees or persons connected with them must not be more than 40% of the total number of employees of the company or group.

 What are the advantages of selling to an Employee Ownership Trust?

 Shares can be sold to the EOT at their full market value without having to pay any CGT either at the time of the sale or potentially also when deferred consideration is paid.
-This compares to paying CGT at 10% on the first £1 million of lifetime capital gains that qualify Business Asset Disposal Relief (BADR) or 20% on gains that do not qualify for BADR.
+This compares to paying CGT at 10% on the first £1 million of lifetime capital gains that qualify for Business Asset Disposal Relief (BADR) or 24% on further gains that do not qualify for BADR.
+Note that the BADR CGT rate is due to increase to 14% from 6 April 2025 and to 18% from 6 April 2026.

 The EOT only needs to buy a controlling interest, so not all shareholders have to sell their shares to the EOT.
-While shareholders could, in theory, only dispose of only enough of their shareholding for the EOT to obtain control, this is unlikely to occur in practice as the CGT exemption will not apply to any later disposal.
+While shareholders could, in theory, dispose of only enough of their shareholding for the EOT to obtain control, this might be unlikely to occur in practice as the CGT exemption will not apply to any later disposal.

-The directors who have sold their shareholding can stay in post after the sale and can continue to receive a salary for their director’s duties.
+The directors who have sold their shareholding can stay in post after the sale and can continue to receive a salary for their director’s duties (but can no longer control the company).

-By selling internally, the shareholders don’t need to find an external investor and time and fees can often be saved on the transaction.
+By selling internally, the shareholders don’t need to find an external investor and time and fees can often be saved on the transaction (albeit the business must be suited to employee ownership).

 What are the advantages of an EOT for employees?